What is a synovial cyst of the spine?

 A synovial cyst of the spine is a fluid-filled sac that develops along the spine.
 It’s the result of degeneration of a facet joint of the vertebrae of the spine.
 Most synovial cysts develop in the portion of the lower spine called the lumbar spine.

 Spinal stenosis is narrowing or shrinking of the spinal column.
 Pressure can increase on the spinal cord and the nerves inside the column as the open space inside the spinal column decreases.
 Symptoms increase as pressure increases.
 Symptoms of spinal stenosis include pain and cramping in the back and legs.
-The discomfort is often worse if you stand for a long period of time.
+The discomfort is often worse if you stand for a long time.

 Symptoms might include: